 Languages, Literatures and Cultures, B.A.

-Students pursuing the Languages, Literatures and Culture (LLC) major learn to communicate in diverse languages while deepening their appreciation of the history and traditions of a variety of cultures.
+Students pursuing the Languages, Literatures and Cultures (LLC) major learn to communicate in diverse languages while deepening their appreciation of the history and traditions of a variety of cultures.
 Students in the major gain the skills necessary to be active, empathetic and engaged citizens in the global economy and world affairs.
 The B.A. can lead to employment in fields including advertising, diplomacy, journalism, publishing, teaching, translation, tourism and more.

 Students pursuing the LLC degree track will select one of the following major concentrations, based on their academic and career goals.